You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 Also, only ask for the information you need and nothing more.

-Each request is different and there isn't one answer for every single request.
+Each subject access request is different and there isn't one answer for every single request.
 This means you need to dive into each request individually:

 - If you're unsure of what the individual wants, contact the individual and clarify the personal data they wish to receive.
 It is important to remember that they don't actually have to tell you why they want this data, but they could help you refine your search.